GuccioGucci/pollitely/README.md

 few hours.
 Please, consider this just as a first attempt before setting up a proper distributed and/or scheduled architecture for task execution.

-This is also sort of a spike with Kotlin & Ktor, while we're learning the stack.
+This is also sort of a spike with `Kotlin` & `Ktor`, while we're learning the stack.
 Unfortunately, we could not find any existing library for such a purpose, so we ended up writing our own!

 ## Usage